tomcam/least-github-pages/README.md

 This short GitHub shows in just a few pages how to:

 * Join GitHub (it's free)
-* Create a GitHub Pages project site
+* Create a GitHub repository
 * Create web pages by typing using a convention called Markdown, which lets you type `# The Least You Need to Know About GitHub Pages` and see it rendered as an HTML page, as shown in the headline above.
-* Publish your pages as a website
+* Publish your pages as a GitHub Pages website
 * Link to other pages on your site
 * Link pages to other sites or other pages on your own site
 * Change the appearance of your site using Jekyll themes